-Hitachi ID Identity and Access Management Suite has built-in support for most common systems and applications.
+Hitachi ID Identity and Access Management Suite has built-in support for many types of systems, directories and applications.
 It can also be readily integrated with custom and vertical market applications, with little or no custom programming.

 Built-in support for every relevant platform expedites deployment, as roll-out is not held up waiting for product enhancements or custom software development.

 Over 300 events can trigger e-mails to users, administrators, the help desk and more.
 This includes requests to register, requests for change authorization and "thank you" notes.
 The same events can also trigger automatic creation or tickets in a problem management system.

 E-mail integration is primarily used to invite users to act and notify users of events that pertain to their profile or their authority.

 Please refer to [link] for a list of supported/integrated incident management applications.